SindyPin/Causal-Multiomics-Method/SM/SM5/Alpha0_EA_Results_README.md

-# Supplementary Material 5: Enrichment Analysis of Causal Genes when `alpha = 1.00` (Network Driver Genes)
+# Enrichment Analysis of Causal Genes when `alpha = 0.00` (Network Driver Genes)

 ## Purpose and Application:

-This README explains the "Each_Network_Driver_EA_Genes" folder for each gene in different tables, which results from enrichment analysis on causal genes identified when alpha = 1.00.
+This README explains the "Alpha0_EA_Results.tsv" file for each causal gene when alpha = 0.00.
 The analysis identifies biological functions, pathways, and potential Long-COVID symptoms associated with these genes.

 ## Types of Enrichment Analysis Used in this Study: